finvu/finvu-rebit-aa-jws/README.md

 In the method explained below, Detached Content signature is used.

-### Send API Request content in the http body, send signature in http header:
+## Sending API Request content in the http body, send signature in http header:

 In this method, the content can be sent as text in the body of the http message, and the signature can be sent separately in customized http header of the same http request/response.